Africana womanism: Eighteen key components

 The first five components all emphasize the commitment to family that is of major importance to Black women.
 There is a high interest in success of the group and collective outcomes that maintains a sense of wholeness.
 Nikol Alexander-Floyd (2006) states that there is this balance of putting the family first, which would be wholeness, without neglecting the career of the women or as he states it here authenticity.
 Role flexibility and adaptability are also important parts of family-centeredness because of their roots in the history of Black women.
 The Role Flexibility principle acknowledges and discusses the fact that the Black woman has never been a subjugate.
 African women are active in the workforce, take part in leadership opportunities presented, and do not need to be domestic.

 In history, Black women have experienced flexible gender roles meaning that Black women not only had experience working outside of home along with men but all within the home.
 For adaptability, Black women not only adapted to different work environments but also to the lack of luxuries that were experienced by white women and feminists.
 Lastly, for struggling with Black men against oppression and Black female sisterhood, Africana womanist see that there is a fight against oppression that is being fought by Black men and see themselves fighting on the same team as Black men.
 Sisterhood in Africana womanism has to be genuine and is genuine through the fact that Black women go through the same experience of oppression and can therefore empathize with one another.

 Due to these conditions, Black women were forced to undergo while under white domination, African women developed an extreme ability to be adaptable.
 Women were forced to sacrifice their own goods and desires for the sake of often, their safety.
 Black women were often forced to compromise their dignity, as well as their ambition.
 Lastly, there are In Concert With Men and Genuine Sisterhood.
 In concert with men is the African woman's push to develop strong relationships with like minded men in the struggle for overarching Black liberation and the eventually Black women's liberation.
-The concept of Genuine Sisterhood, which is one of the eighteen characteristics of Africana Womanism, is integral for the survival of women in a male-dominated society.
+The concept of Genuine Sisterhood, which is one of the eighteen characteristics of Africana Womanism, is integral for the survival of women in a male-dominated society, and for Black people in a white-dominated society.

 As described by Nobel Prize-winning author Toni Morrison, "In wielding the power that is deservedly yours, don't permit it to enslave your sisters".
 Morrison's insights refer to the frequency that women tear each other down, as she continues to describe that this behavior is especially common in the workplace.
 The foundation of female relationships is violated by the habitual behavior in that women treat each other with disrespect and cruelty.
 Sisterhood in Africana womanism has to be genuine and is genuine through the fact that Black women go through the same experience of oppression and can therefore empathize with one another.